SQLObject Developer Guide¶

 If you submit a patch or implement a feature without a test, we’ll be forced to write the test.
 That’s no fun for us, to just be writing tests.
 So please, write tests; everything at least needs to be exercised, even if the tests are absolutely complete.

-We now use Travis CI to run tests.
-See the status:
+We now use Travis CI and AppVeyor to run tests.
+See the statuses:

 To avoid triggering unnecessary test run at CI services add text [skip ci] or